Upcoming Parent-to-Parent Trainings

 • Camp Chi is located in southern Wisconsin and has several options for week long and multi-week camps that can extend to their day camps.

-• Coed Wheelchair Basketball at UW-Whitewater age 8-18. www.uww.edu/ce/camps/athletic/basketball/bballwheelchair
+• Coed Wheelchair Basketball camp at UW-Whitewater age 8-18. www.uww.edu/ce/camps/athletic/basketball/bballwheelchair

 • Camp Independence is for youth with spina bifida.
 Located in northwest suburbs of Chicago.